miziomon/awesome-wordpress/README.md

 * [Stream](https://wordpress.org/plugins/stream/) - Stream is the easiest and safest way to track content changes happening to your WordPress site and then view them in beautifully organized detail.
 * [Simple Login Log](https://wordpress.org/plugins/simple-login-log/) - This plugin keeps a log of WordPress user logins.
 Offers user and date filtering, and export features.
 * [iThemes Security](https://wordpress.org/plugins/better-wp-security/) - Take the guesswork out of WordPress security. iThemes Security offers 30+ ways to lock down WordPress in an easy-to-use WordPress security plugin.
+* [Easy Updates Manager](https://wordpress.org/plugins/stops-core-theme-and-plugin-updates/) - Easy Updates Manager is a light yet powerful plugin which enables you to manage all types of updates on your single site install or in WordPress Multisite.
+With loads of settings making endless possibilities for configuration, Easy Updates Manager is an obvious choice for anyone wanting to take control of their websites updates.

 #### Forms and modules